• Fastest route to direct battery-grade end-product, no secondary processing needed

 • Direct lithium hydroxide monohydrate production without the need to convert from lithium carbonate

-• Exceptionally high (99%) Li recovery and selectivity for lithium over other brine constituents including magnesium, calcium, sodium, potassium, and boron
+• Exceptionally high selectivity for lithium over other brine constituents including magnesium, calcium, sodium, potassium, and boron

 • No organic solvents used